 What Are School Services?

-When children are hospitalized for extended periods of time, school services (sometimes called hospital school programs) can help minimize disruption in learning during the recovery process.
+When children are hospitalized for extended periods of time, school services (sometimes called hospital school programs) provide additional education activities and lessons during an inpatient stay.